dgroomes/calcite-playground/class-relationships/README.md

 * [ ] IN PROGRESS Custom adapter which is mostly just a port of ReflectiveSchema.
 I need support for statistics, but it would also be nice if it supported record types.
   * DONE "Scaffold by copy"
-  * Make it my own.
+  * IN PROGRESS Make it my own.
 Refactoring/restructuring to my liking.
   * Support record types
   * Support statistics